eheintzmann/Testez-une-application-full-stack/README.md

-    MYSQL_DATABASE=test   # specify the name of a database to be created and used MYSQL_USER=user       # create a new user that will be granted superuser access on the created database MYSQL_PASSWORD=123456 # specify the password of the created user MYSQL_PORT=3306       # specify the port number of MySQL server ADMINER_PORT=9090     # specify the port number of Adminer server
+    MYSQL_DATABASE=test   # specify the name of a database to be created and used MYSQL_USER=user       # create a new user that will be granted superuser access on the created database MYSQL_PASSWORD=123456 # specify the password of the created user
     ```